Heodile/Loader/README.md

-# HSHubIx Loader                                             Welcome to HSHubIx Loader!
+# HSHubIx Loader
+Welcome to HSHubIx Loader, This script support :
+Brookhaven RP [ 🟢 ]
+Blox fruits [ IN DEV 🟠 ]